 Sometimes a real mess occurs and we can’t stand the thought of holding onto that towel.
 Dog vomit?
 Ughhh – no thank you.
 So, I throw out any towels that get really disgusting.
 I figure every year or two I may need to purchase another set of towels.
 No matter what, this process is better than going through 10 or more paper towels a day.
 Just making small changes can make a significant impact, so we’re taking baby steps here.
 GRACE, people.

 Also – I’m pretty lax about what these towels look like.
 I use these towels precisely like I use paper towels.
-So if I’m painting, I grab a towel and wipe my brush off with it.
+So if I’m using watercolors, I grab a towel and wipe my brush off with it.
 Sure it leaves some paint color on the towel, but it doesn’t affect how the towel works, so I don’t stress it.
 Make it work for you!
 The point of this project is to stop using paper towels, not make your life harder.
 No shame.

 I’ve had some push back about this solution not actually being “green” since I’m using more water when I wash